open-xchange/appsuite-frontend/documentation/00-getting-started/02-styleguide.md

 # Accessibility

-Every plugin, module or package released for AppSuite should be accessible.
+Every plugin, module or package released for OX App Suite should be accessible.